ChilliCream/hotchocolate-docs/docs/authorization.md

 dotnet add package HotChocolate.AspNetCore.Authorization
 ```

-Once you have added the package register the `@authorize`-directive type with the schema:
+In order to use the `@authorize`-directive we have to register it like the following:

 ```csharp
 Schema.Create(c =>